-Say-on-Pay
+Prior Say-on-Pay Advisory Approval

 In 2011, the Company held its initial say-on-pay advisory vote.
-Over 97% of the votes present and entitled to vote on the proposal (votes "For" and "Against", as well as abstentions) and 99% of the votes cast on the proposal (votes "For" and "Against") voted "FOR" the approval of the compensation of our executive officers.
-The compensation committee believes these results affirm stockholder support for our executive compensation decisions and policies, and as such, the compensation committee has not materially changed its approach to 2012 compensation in response to the say-on-pay proposal.
-The compensation committee will continue to consider the results of future say-on-pay proposals when making executive compensation decisions and policies.
+Over 97% of the votes present and entitled to vote on the proposal (votes "For" and "Against", as well as abstentions) and 99% of the votes cast on the proposal (votes "For" and "Against") voted "FOR an advisory vote to approve of the compensation of the Company's named executive officers.
+The compensation committee believes these results affirm stockholder support for our executive compensation decisions and policies, and as such, the compensation committee has not materially changed its approach to 2013 compensation in response to the say-on-pay proposal.
+The compensation committee will continue to consider the results of-on-pay proposal this year and in the future when making executive compensation decisions and policies.